marriott-library/simple-dpla-data-gathering-script/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed  under the Apache 2.0 license - see the [LICENSE.md](LICENSE.md) file for details